rafalkukuczka/RPAssesment/quiz.md

 ## Thread safe
 Give at least 2 examples to increment a shared variable in a thread safe manner.

+Please, see/run the IncrementTestProject for a complete example of how to increment a shared variable in a thread-safe manner using locks and Interlocked operations.

 # Monad
 Given the following unit tests:namespace Monad;